Zanzibar is a popular destination known for its fantastic beaches, and it is not easy to say which beaches are the best.

 The coastline in Kizimkazi is a little bit different from the other parts of the island, so there are only a few lodges and resorts here.
 Interesting places for accommodation are Unguja Lodge and The Residence Zanzibar.

 Often along the beaches in Zanzibar, you will also meet young Masai men, dressed in the typical red or violet checkered cloths resembling blankets.
 They are true members of the tribes from Mainland Tanzania.
-The owners of hotels and resorts pay them to spend a few months on a year on the beaches.
+The owners of hotels and resorts pay them to spend a few months a year on the beaches.

 Masai men are very communicative and like to pose and take photos with tourists.